hd9/aspnet-microservices/README.md

 The Payment service provides _fake_ payment data so we can test the whole workflow.

-### Building the container
+### Building the Payment image
 To build the payment container, run:
 ```s
 docker build -t payment .
 ```

 ### Running the container
 To run the payment container, run:
 ```s
 docker run --name payment -p 21407:80 payment
 ```